What does Russia want with Ukraine? Tensions between Putin and NATO explained

 Nord Stream 2 is a natural-gas pipeline that runs from Russia to Germany, a NATO member, and is awaiting signoff from German regulators.

-U.S. lawmakers and some officials worry that the 764-mile pipeline will strengthen Russia’s grip on the European energy market and weaken Ukraine, which hosts a gas-transit network, as it tries to resist Russian aggression.
+U.S. lawmakers and some officials worry that the 764-mile pipeline will strengthen Russia’s grip on the European energy market and weaken Ukraine as it tries to resist Russian aggression.
 Germany is the world’s biggest buyer of Russian gas, drawing more than half of its supply from Russia.
 Nord Stream 2 would double capacity for Russian gas exports to the country currently being channeled through the parallel Nord Stream 1 pipeline.

 Officials in the government of German Chancellor Olaf Scholz have said privately that it would mothball Nord Stream 2 in the case of Russian aggression.